mxagar/simple_web_app_test/README.md

 web: gunicorn -w 4 -k gevent -b 0.0.0.0:8000 app:app
 ```

-### Azure Deployment: App Service
+### Azure Deployment: App Service with Github Integration

+This method is equivalent to a PaaS Heroku deployment.

-Deploying your Flask application to Azure App Service directly from a GitHub repository is a convenient method to automate deployments.
+Deploying a web application to Azure App Service directly from a GitHub repository is a convenient method to automate deployments.
 This approach is ideal for scenarios where your application doesn't require a containerized environment.
 Here's how to set it up:

 #### Step 1: Prepare Your Application